 Everything about Trevella was positive.
-The on site bathrooms were in pristine condition – the experience enhanced even more because they were individual rooms with a shower, washbasin and toilet!
+The on-site bathrooms were in pristine condition – the experience enhanced even more because they were individual rooms with a shower, sink, and toilet!
 A crazy golf course, TV and game room and on-site restaurant provided plenty of activities to ensure that you didn’t have to go far to enjoy your holiday break.

 Rain or Shine?